Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Optimization Problems

-This resembles a linear objective function with convex and non-convex constraints.\\ In order to make the problem solvable with less complexity, we proceed with the following separate optimization method:\\ \begin{enumerate}[a)] \item In the first step, we decouple the optimization problem (\ref{A22}) into two optimization problems.
-The first problem contains the first term in the rate expression in constraint (\ref{rarate1}), therefore the optimization variable would only be the transmit covariance matrices.
-In the second step, we rewrite the problem as a semi-definite program and solve them numerically by interior point methods, \cite{Boyd2004}.\\ The solution of this problem is used in the second optimization problem which involves the second term of constraint (\ref{rarate1}).
-Note that the only optimization parameter in the second problem are the transmit pseudo-covariance matrices.
+Using the rate expressions in \eqref{Rr1} we have { } where the constraint (\ref{rarate1}) consists of the transmit covariance and pseudo-covariance matrices (optimization parameters), which is evident by plugging (\ref{cy1}), (\ref{cw1}), (\ref{chaty1}) and (\ref{chatw1}) into (\ref{Rr1}).
+Optimization problem (\ref{A22}) consists of a linear objective function with convex and non-convex constraints.\\ In order to make the problem solvable with less complexity, we proceed with the following separate optimization method:\\ \begin{enumerate}[a)] \item In the first step, we decouple the optimization problem (\ref{A22}) into two optimization problems.
+The first problem contains the first term in the rate expression in constraint (\ref{rarate1}), therefore the optimization variables would only be the transmit covariance matrices.
+In the second step, we rewrite the problem as a semi-definite program and solve it numerically by interior point methods, \cite{Boyd2004}.\\

 \item In the first step, The solutions of (a), i.e. covariance matrices obtained from (a), are used in the second optimization problem which involves the second term of constraint (\ref{rarate1}).
-Note that the only optimization parameter in the second problem are the transmit pseudo-covariance matrices.
-In the second step, after some definitions we rewrite the problem as a semi-definite program and solve them numerically by interior point methods. \end{enumerate} In the following we discuss the steps in details. \paragraph{Optimization of Covariance Matrix} {\bf Step 1}: First we focus on the first term in the rate expression in (\ref{ratesi}) and (\ref{ratesi2}) to optimize the covariance matrices individually.
-Thus, assuming ${R^{\mathsf{improper}}_k}=0$ and ${R^{'\mathsf{improper}}_j}=0$, we replace $C_{y_k}$, $C_{w_k}$, $C_{z_j}$ and $C_{q_j}$ with the corresponding expressions in (\ref{cy1})-(\ref{cq1}).
-Consequently, problem (\ref{A2y}) simplifies to
+Note that the only optimization parameters in the second problem are the transmit pseudo-covariance matrices.
+In the second step, after some definitions we rewrite the problem as a semi-definite program and solve it numerically by interior point methods. \end{enumerate} In the following we discuss the steps in details. \paragraph{Optimization of Covariance Matrix} {\bf Step 1}: First we focus on the first term in the rate expression in (\ref{Rr1}) and (\ref{Rr2}) to optimize the covariance matrices individually.
+Thus, assuming ${R^{\mathsf{improper}}_k}=0$ and ${R^{'{\mathsf{improper}}}_j}=0$, we replace $C_{y_k}$, $C_{w_k}$, $C_{z_j}$ and $C_{q_j}$ with the corresponding expressions in (\ref{cy1})-(\ref{cq1}).
+Consequently, problem (\ref{A1}) simplifies to { } By defining $\Gamma = \min_{k\in\mathcal{C}} \left({\frac{R^{\mathsf{proper}}_k}{\alpha_k}}\right)$, we rewrite the problem as { } where the BS transmit covariance matrix for a particular user, say user $k$, is denoted by ${\bf C}_{x_{B_k}}$.
+We define $\Gamma_k^{(1)}$ as a function of transmit covariance matrices, i.e., $\Gamma_k^{(1)}\left({\bf C}_{x_{B_k}},{\bf C}_{x_{j}}\right)$ as { }